 - With the textures created by loops of fabric, yarns, and other materials; and

 - With finishing a piece that is beautiful, unique, and often functional as well.

 My boldly hued pieces are a little “less-than-traditional,” that is, they aren’t necessarily fashioned using only woolen strips or yarn.
-I prefer to “up-cycle” my materials from old clothes (even t-shirts and jeans!), funky fabrics, and notions like yarns and ribbon.
+I prefer to “up-cycle” my materials from old clothes (even t-shirts and jeans!) and linens (like bed-sheets!), funky fabrics, and notions like yarns and ribbon.
 Cutting cloth strips by hand to a fairly broad width gives each mat a bit of a rustic and bulky charm, creating something you can really sink your toes into.

 My current work includes rugs, table mats and runners, and wall hangings.
 Suitability for use as a rug on the floor depends on the materials used to hook the piece.
 I produce my own designs, but can also work from a customer’s drawing.
 Or perhaps their child’s drawing.
 My design inspirations come from almost anywhere: the garden, other art forms, a wine bottle label, the sky, magazine ads, even the inside of a red cabbage!